NATIONAL PEACE GROUP SPONSORS MONKS' 'WALK FOR PEACE,' ISSUES URGENT CALL FOR VOLUNTEERS

 The Youth Peace and Justice Foundation (YPJF), also known as the Uvalde Foundation for Kids, was founded in 2022 following the Robb Elementary School shooting in Uvalde, Texas, to promote resilience, non-violence, and social justice among youth.

-The Foundation today announced its ongoing commitment to sponsor the remainder of the 2,300-mile “Walk for Peace” pilgrimage, launching a national fundraising initiative to ensure the mission's continuation and requesting direct volunteers as walkers enter Mississippi.
+The Foundation today announced its ongoing commitment to sponsor the remainder of the 2,300-mile “Walk for Peace” pilgrimage, launching a national fundraising initiative to ensure the mission's continuation and requesting direct volunteers to check on the monks, deliver supplies, etc., during the monks journey

 The "Walk for Peace" is a 2,300-mile (3,700-kilometer) pilgrimage undertaken by a group of Buddhist monks from Fort Worth, Texas, to Washington, D.C., with the mission of promoting unity, mindfulness, and compassion across the United States.